 A Lebanese-French writer who crafts luminous historical novels exploring the fragile borders between cultures, identities, and faiths.

-Amin Maalouf constructs bridges made of words.
+Amin Maalouf won the Prix Goncourt in 1993 for 'The Rock of Tanios,' France's highest literary honor.
 Born into Lebanon's multifaceted Christian community, he worked as a journalist in Beirut until the civil war forced his exile to Paris in 1976.
-There, he began writing in French, a language he adopted not out of necessity but as a deliberate choice for its precision and his own distance from Arabic's poetic immediacy.
-His work, whether the sweeping historical epic 'The Rock of Tanios' or the philosophical journey 'Samarkand', is preoccupied with characters caught in the crossroads of history—translators, travelers, and heretics who navigate the spaces between East and West.
-He excavates the past not for nostalgia but to illuminate the tangled roots of contemporary conflicts, particularly in the Mediterranean world.
-In 1993, he won the Prix Goncourt, France's highest literary honor, cementing his status as a essential voice on identity and belonging in a fractured world.
+He writes in French, a deliberate choice for its precision.
+His work, including 'Samarkand,' focuses on characters caught at the crossroads of history—translators, travelers, heretics navigating spaces between East and West.
+He excavates the past to illuminate the tangled roots of contemporary conflicts, particularly in the Mediterranean world, becoming an essential voice on identity and belonging in a fractured world.

 1946–1964